Cholestatic liver disease causing continued destruction of the bile ducts, cirrhosis, and end-stage liver disease.

 Liver transplantation is the only treatment option for patients with advanced disease.

-Liver failure and cholangiocarcinoma are the leading causes of death in these patients.
+Liver failure and cholangiocarcinoma are the leading causes of death.

-Chronic progressive cholestatic liver disease, characterised by inflammation and fibrosis of the intrahepatic and/or extrahepatic bile ducts, resulting in diffuse, multi-focal stricture formation.
+Primary sclerosing cholangitis (PSC) is a chronic progressive cholestatic liver disease, characterised by inflammation and fibrosis of the intrahepatic and/or extrahepatic bile ducts, resulting in diffuse, multi-focal stricture formation.
 It is often associated with inflammatory bowel disease.
-Complications include dominant biliary stricture (a focal area of tight narrowing of the extrahepatic biliary tree that develops in 40% to 50% of patients as a result of progressive structuring) and end-stage liver disease (due to chronic progressive biliary fibrosis).
+Complications include dominant biliary strictures (focal areas of tight narrowing of the extrahepatic biliary tree that develops in 40% to 50% of patients as a result of progressive structuring), cholangitis, cholangiocarcinoma, and end-stage liver disease (due to chronic progressive biliary fibrosis).

 SIG declares that he has no competing interests.